Mike Clendenen

-Mike Clendenen (born June 12, 1963) was a dominant, barefoot placekicker for the Houston Cougars from 1981 to 1984.
-He was the first place kicking specialist to ever be put on athletic scholarship in the UH football program.
+Michael Dean Clendenen (born June 12, 1963) is an American former gridiron football player.
+He was a placekicker for the Houston Cougars from 1981 to 1984.
+Clendenen, who kicked barefoot, was the first placekicking specialist to receive an athletic scholarship from the UH football program.

 Clendenen auditioned for the kicking job at La Porte High School.
 Just as the head coach walked onto the field for the tryout, Clendenen knocked through a 55-yarder.
 "I'll see you out here Monday," the coach said.